jrs0/hbr_uhbw/pyhbr/docs/design.md

 A function which combines these into a table containing all codes for other episodes relative to a base episode is `pyhbr.clinical_codes.counting.get_all_other_codes`:

-??? note "Create table for code-counting before/after a base episode"
+??? note "Function that gets data from other episodes relative to a base episode"

     ::: pyhbr.clinical_codes.counting.get_all_other_codes
         options: